front cover of After Suffrage

 Rutgers University Press, 2025

 Leon Bibel (1913–1995) was a prolific modern American artist who painted, printed, stamped, etched, sketched, and carved.
-He produced pieces that ranged from social realism to dreamy expressionism, and was an aesthetic experimentalist, never working for too long in any medium or style.
-Yet despite Bibel’s obvious talent, his work may have languished in obscurity were it not for the help of the New Deal programs like the Federal Art Project and Public Works of Art Project.
+He produced pieces that ranged from social realism to dreamy expressionism and was an aesthetic experimentalist, never working for too long in any medium or style.
+And despite Bibel's obvious talent, his work would have languished in obscurity were it not for the New Deal programs like the Federal Art Project and Public Works of Art Project.

 Leon Bibel, the first biography of this eclectic artist, recounts his life from his birth in Szczebrzeszyn, Poland, in 1913, to his death in New Jersey in 1995.
 After immigrating to the United States in the 1920s, Bibel came of age during the Great Depression, when New Deal agencies recognized his abilities and supported his artistic endeavors.
 Working-class artists faced challenges after these programs folded, and Bibel would later spend twenty years as a New Jersey chicken farmer before resurrecting his art career in the 1960s.